derekmumaw/obsidian/Morning Conference/Lymphoma/indolent + extranodal NHL/ECRO Indolent NHL.md

 - 33% of NHL
 - more common with indolent NHL
 - Thymus, spleen, tonsils, adenoids (Waldeyer's ring) > bone marrow, skin, CNS, ovary, testicle, ocular adnexa, liver, stomach, bowel, breast, and lung
+- Waldeyers ring, spleen are extra_nodal_, but not extra_lymphatic_
 - Discontinuous spread is more common than with Hodgkin's disease
 	- Around 90% contiguous volumes with HL